 With the Smart Home Manager, you'll find your internet plan and the number of devices connected.
 Also, our Speed Calculator can help you determine if you have the right plan or if you are using more than your plan can support.

-If electronics, like speakers or sounds systems, are near the modem, the interference those devices emit can affect your speeds and slow you down.
+If electronics, like speakers or sound systems, are near the modem, the interference those devices emit can affect your speeds and slow down speeds.
 The links below go over how you can improve the modem environment and the best spot for the modem.

 Heads Up: It is normal for wireless speeds to drop in half.
 Run a wired speed test with only 1 device connected.
 If your wired speeds test within your plan range, you'll need to improve the environment or optimize your settings.
 Learn why now.

 Do you stream from the web?
 Learn how to improve your streaming experience.